 The Rezūm System received CE Mark on 8th July 2013 and FDA clearance for use in the USA on 27th August 2015.

-Rezum received NICE approval on 21 August 2018.
+Rezum received NICE approval in the UK on 21 August 2018.
 This means it is now a recommended treatment for BPH on the NHS.
 However this does not mean it is available routinely across the NHS.
 It is dependent on each NHS trust and the treatments they decide to offer.

 The North Hampshire Hospital is one of 5 centres in the UK that have been selected to start using this technology in the NHS.
 The data collected by these centres was presented to NICE prior to the approval in August 2018.
 We hope that additional centres will start offering the treatment throughout the UK.
 To find out where Rezum is available in the UK, please visit www.rezum.co.uk